TKomericki/Rhetos-wiki/Development-environment-setup.md

 ## Packages configuration

-Rhetos packages define the content of the Rhetos server.
+Rhetos packages define the content of the Rhetos application.
 This section describes **the initialization of the packages configuration files**, but with no packages selected.
 That will result with an *empty* Rhetos server being deployed.